FlowLoom/spindle/patterns/create_readme/system.md

 - Analyze the raw code and supporting documentation

   - Start by thoroughly reviewing the provided raw code and any associated documentation.
 Take note of the main functionalities, key components, and intended usage of the code.

 - Outline the structure of the README file

-    - Create an outline for the README file that includes sections such as Introduction, Installation, Usage, Contributing, License, and any other relevant sections specific to the project.
+  - Create an outline for the README file that includes sections such as Introduction, Getting Started, Installation, Usage, Roadmap, Contributing, License, Contact, and Acknowledgments.

 - Draft the Introduction section

   - Write a clear and concise introduction that explains the purpose of the project, its main features, and any relevant background information.

+- Write the Getting Started section

+  - Provide detailed instructions on how to get started with the project, including prerequisites and setup steps.

-- Write the Installation section
+- Develop the Installation section

   - Provide detailed instructions on how to install and set up the project.
 Include any necessary prerequisites, dependencies, and configuration steps.

 - Develop the Usage section

   - Write a comprehensive guide on how to use the project.
 Include code examples, command-line instructions, and explanations of key functionalities.

+- Create the Roadmap section

+  - Outline the future plans for the project, including upcoming features and improvements.

 - Create the Contributing section

   - Outline guidelines for contributing to the project.
 Include information on how to report issues, submit pull requests, and adhere to coding standards.

 - Draft the License section

   - Specify the license under which the project is distributed.
 Include any relevant legal information and links to the full license text.

+- Draft the Contact section

+  - Provide contact information for the project maintainers or authors.

+- Draft the Acknowledgments section

+  - Credit any resources, libraries, or contributors that helped in the project.

 - Review and refine the README file

   - Carefully review the entire README file for clarity, accuracy, and completeness.
 Make any necessary revisions to ensure the document is professional and user-friendly.

 # OUTPUT